RedTeamCUA: Realistic Adversarial Testing of Computer-Use Agents in Hybrid Web-OS Environments: Adversarial Testing with

 \textbf{Injection Strategy:} We adopt a general injection strategy that involves prepending commonly used "important message" cues~\citep{debenedetti2024agentdojo,wu2025dissecting} to the core instructions of the adversarial goal.
-This is followed by a fake, environment-specific rationale meant to convince the CUA that the adversarial goal is required for the task mentioned in the environment context (see example in Figure~\ref{fig:figure1}).
+This is followed by a deceptive rationale, adaptively contextualized to both the specific environment and the associated task, meant to convince CUAs that the adversarial goal is required for the task mentioned in the environment context (see example in Figure~\ref{fig:figure1}).

 Overall, \benchmark defines 216 adversarial scenarios derived from 9 benign and 24 adversarial goals; with 2 textual variations for each goal, it comprises 864 total test examples to comprehensively evaluate CUA vulnerabilities to indirect prompt injection across diverse computer-use contexts.